-International students from outside the European Economic Area (EEA) can apply for the Holland Scholarschip and/or the Talent Grant.
-Nationals of Switzerland and Suriname are excluded from these scholarship programmes.
-The deadline for the Holland Scholarship is 1 May.
-The deadline for the Talent Grant is 1 June.
+For the NL-Scholarship (formerly known as Holland Scholarship) international students from outside the European Economic Area (EEA) may apply.
+Please be aware Nationals of Switzerland and Suriname are excluded from this scholarship programme.
+The application deadline for the NL-Scholarship is 1 May 2024.

 In addition to the tuition fee, please be aware of the following study related expenses, which are equally part of your investment in the master Applied Museum and Heritage Studies.

 |Museumkaart or ICOM card